Creating content in scale is a 2-step process:

 Fifth Decision: What’s Your Budget?

 This is one of the most important decisions you must make before you even approach a writer.
 You must know what results you want to get from your writer and how much these results mean to your business.
-From there, you can decide how much you are willing to invest in a writer.
+From there, you can decide how much you are willing to invest in content marketing.

 This is a really important topic which I will cover in another article.
 In the meantime, I will briefly explain what you need to do to define your budget.